virtualms/whereToGo/scripts/README.md

 OIDv6="$WORK_ENV/OIDv6_ToolKit_Download_Open_Images_Support_Yolo_Format/OID"
 DEST="$WORK_ENV/db"
 ```
 Change these paths with those in which you are going to work.
-It is recommended to install in the `WORK_ENV` path a python virtual environment with the Opencv library in the version suggested in the [README.md](https://github.com/EnzoFama/whereToGo/blob/main/README.md) on the homepage.
+It is recommended to install in the `WORK_ENV` path a [python virtual environment](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/) with the Opencv library in the version suggested in the [README.md](https://github.com/EnzoFama/whereToGo/blob/main/README.md).

 ## 3. Set your classes
 You may want to use these scripts with classes that are not `door` and `handle`.
 To make it edit in [copy_all.sh](https://github.com/EnzoFama/whereToGo/blob/main/scripts/copy_all.sh) and [label_creator.sh](https://github.com/EnzoFama/whereToGo/blob/main/scripts/label_creator.sh) scripts the following line: